carpentries-incubator/ml4bio-workshop/README.md

 * A GUI (developed using Kivy or PyQt framework) with two modes:
   * Teaching mode with built-in toy datasets (2D input) and data/model visualization (reference: http://playground.tensorflow.org)
-  * Production mode with user-supplied datasets but no visualization (reference: https://github.com/gmiaslab/ClassificaIO)
+  * Production mode with user-supplied datasets and without visualization (reference: https://github.com/gmiaslab/ClassificaIO)
 * Models to be included:
   * Decision trees (viewed as a special case of RF)